 In the image I marked, in orange, the road used to cross the center of the town.

-It is the COROS that has achieved a “less bad” performance.
-At least its track is the one that most resembles the real track.
-But both models of Garmin are lost quite a lot in one of the turns.
+It is the COROS that has achieved the "least bad" performance.
+At least its track is the one that most closely resembles the actual layout.
+But both Garmin models get quite lost in one of the turns.

 Now we go to cycling, although in this aspect (as usual) there is not much to highlight.
 I chose this training because it is one of the slowest I have done (going up the El Madroño mountain pass, a 1st category).